+Post-Dissolution Stress Test

-Where the CBBA determines that in the time-frame allotted for the disposal of the Loan Assets, the Cover Pool will not be in compliance with the Post-Dissolution Stress Tests, it shall immediately notify the Covered Bondholders, each other Covered Bond creditor, the Covered Bond Monitor and the Competent Authority of the measures it proposes to take in order to discharge the obligations of the Issuer with respect to the Programme.
+Covered Bondholders, each other Covered Bond creditor, the Covered Bond Monitor and the Competent Authority of the measures it proposes to take in order to discharge the obligations of the Issuer with respect to the Programme.
 Such measures may include the disposal of all or part of the Cover Pool.

-Breach of Cover Pool Adequacy Criteria If the Issuer is in breach of the Cover Pool Adequacy Criteria a determined in accordance with Section 18(6) of the Cypriot Covera Bond Law, it shall take all necessary measures to rectify such breac within the time period notified by the Competent Authority.
+Breach of Cover Pool Adequacy Criteria

+If the Issuer is in breach of the Cover Pool Adequacy Criteria as determined in accordance with Section 18(6) of the Cypriot Covered Bond Law, it shall take all necessary measures to rectify such breach within the time period notified by the Competent Authority.

 If the Issuer fails to rectify a breach of the Cover Pool Adequacy Criteria within the time period notified by the Competent Authority (or is otherwise not in compliance with the requirements of the Covered Bond Legislation), the Competent Authority may either: (i) fine the Issuer; (ii) remove the Issuer from the Register of Approved Institutions; or (iii) where the Issuer has already been removed from the Register of Approved Institutions, appoint a CBBA in accordance with Section 59(2)(j) of the Cypriot Covered Bond Law.
 Following such a breach, no further Covered Bonds may be issued by the Issuer and the Competent Authority may remove the Issuer from the Register of Approved Institutions if the breach is not remedied.

 Under the Covered Bond Legislation, the Issuer's obligations and undertaking in respect of the Covered Bonds will endure notwithstanding the Issuer's removal from the Register of Approved Institutions.

 See further "-Breach of Covered Bond Legislation" below.

+Set-off Reserve

-Set-off Reserve As required and in accordance with Article 22 of the Cypriot Covered Bond Directive, the Issuer shall maintain, for so long as any Covered Bonds are outstanding, a set-off reserve (the Set-off Reserve ) in the form of Complementary Assets or additional Cover Assets included in the Cover Pool equal to the amount (if any) that is subject to set-off.
+As required and in accordance with Article 22 of the Cypriot Covered Bond Directive, the Issuer shall maintain, for so long as any Covered Bonds are outstanding, a set-off reserve (the Set-off Reserve) in the form of Complementary Assets or additional Cover Assets included in the Cover Pool equal to the amount (if any) that is subject to set-off.

 Pursuant to Section 40(4) of the Cypriot Covered Bond Law, when calculating the amount of set-off, to the extent that the Issuer is subject to dissolution proceedings and a creditor of the Issuer has any right of set-off against the Issuer with respect to a Loan Asset, any such rights will be treated as being exercised first against any assets which do not form part of the Cover Pool and thereafter against any Loan Assets which form part of the Cover Pool.

-See further "Overview of the Covered Bonds Legislation" for more information.
-Amendment to definitions The Trust Deed will provide that the definitions of the Issuer Eligibility Criteria and the Cover Pool Adequacy Criteria may be amended by the Issuer from time to time as a consequence of, inter alia, including in the Cover Pool, New Asset Types and/or changes to the hedging policies or servicing and collection procedures of the Issuer without the consent of the Trustee provided that: (i) the Rating Agencies then rating the Covered Bonds, the Competent Authority, the Covered Bond Monitor and, if applicable, the CBBA are notified of such amendments; and (ii) the Competent Authority consents to such amendments.
+See further "Overview of the Covered Bond Legislation" for more information.

+Amendment to definitions

+The Trust Deed will provide that the definitions of the Issuer Eligibility Criteria and the Cover Pool Adequacy Criteria may be amended by the Issuer from time to time as a consequence of, inter alia, including in the Cover Pool, New Asset Types and/or changes to the hedging policies or servicing and collection procedures of the Issuer without the consent of the Trustee provided that:

+- (i) the Rating Agencies then rating the Covered Bonds, the Competent Authority, the Covered Bond Monitor and, if applicable, the CBBA are notified of such amendments; and - (ii) the Competent Authority consents to such amendments.